 It can costs $100s of millions and even then you are not guaranteed of a profit for the company even if you are allowed by the FDA to market your drug.
 When we are talking about helping thousands or millions of patients, it may seem crass to talk about profit, but if companies cannot make profits using stem cells, they and other companies will not continue to research and develop such therapies.
 We have seen some recent major drug development projects be KO’d after $100s of millions were invested and the products had gone through some stages of trials.
 They had nothing to do with stem cells, but they are a sign that caution is in order.

-Another major challenge for getting stem cell drugs to market is having your drug successfully navigate the trial process itself.
+Another major challenge for getting stem cell drugs to market as stem cell treatments is having your drug successfully navigate the trial process itself.
 There is a reason they are called ‘trials’ and that is because the drug in question goes through many steps in being evaluated for pharmokinetics, safety and efficacy.
 Drugs can fail at any step of the way, and most often drugs do fail at some point.

 As a stem cell scientist, I see clinical trials as experiments.
 They are very unique and highly regulated experiments involving human patients, but they are experiments nonetheless.
 As much as we think we know what is going on and we have strong preliminary data, in science most experiments either do not work or do not give the expected results.
 The same is true for clinical trials, which again are simply very large experiments.
 Thus, for example, while it is super exciting to have Geron and ACT proceeding with their Phase I and Phase I/II clinical trials, the odds in a general sense may be against them succeeding at some point prior to final FDA approval to sell the drug.
 This doesn’t mean they won’t succeed and I sincerely hope they do succeed, but rather what it means is that in the grand scheme of things, most drugs don’t make it.